ietf-wg-cellar/ebml-specification/specification.markdown

 An `EBML Schema` MUST declare exactly one `EBML Element` at `Root Level` (referred to as the `Root Element`) that MUST occur exactly once within an `EBML Document`.
 The `Void Element` MAY also occur at `Root Level` but is not considered to be `Root Elements` (see [the definition of the `Void Element`](#void-element)).

-`EBML Elements` defined to only occur at Level 1 are known as `Top-Level Elements`.

 The `EBML Schema` does not itself document the `EBML Header`, but documents all data of the `EBML Document` that follows the `EBML Header`.
 The `EBML Header` itself is documented by this specification in the `EBML Header Elements` (see [EBML Header Elements](#ebml-header-elements)).
 The `EBML Schema` also does not document `Global Elements` that are defined by this document (namely the `Void Element` and the `CRC-32 Element`).

 ### <EBMLSchema> Element